Celebrating International Women's Day

 A Project Manager’s role is all about challenges, so it’s hard to pick just one.
 Each project is different, and with that, your experience becomes wider.
 It is important to maintain an open mind and never be afraid to ask about things you don’t yet know.

 With such a huge array of roles within the Construction Industry, there really is something for everybody.
-It’s about finding an environment that utilises your own unique skill set.
+It’s about finding an environment that utilises your own unique skill set, but is definitely place for women in construction.

 I am the Office Administrator having joined Open at the start of 2020.
 I was previously the head receptionist for Michael J Lonsdale.